SyracuseUniversity/opso-workshop-advpython/session1/README.md

 print(f(3,4))
 ```

+### 2. Simple class construction

-2. **Simple class construction:** Construct a class called `Simple` that takes in a single parameter at initialization and saves it as an attribute called `param`.
+Construct a class called `Simple` that takes in a single parameter at initialization and saves it as an attribute called `param`.
 Add to the class a function called `print` that when called prints to screen `The parameter is ` followed by the parameter.
 For example, you should be able to initialize the class and do the following:
 ```
 >>> simple = Simple(10)
 >>> simple.print()
 'The parameter is 10'
 ```

+### 3. Class construction

-3. **Class construction:** In this directory there is a JSON file called `data.json`.
+In this directory there is a JSON file called `data.json`.
 It contains two sets of data called `x` and `y`.
 The following function will load the data into memory as a dictionary of numpy arrays:
 ```python
 import json
 import numpy